Cat Breeding Permits

 A Cat Breeding Permit is issued for a single cat only.
-A person wishing to breed more than one cat, who is not a registered breeder, will need to apply for a Cat Breeding Permit for each cat they wish to breed.
+A person wishing to breed more than one cat, who is not a registered breeder, will need to apply for a Cat Breeding Permit for each cat they wish to breed with.

 How long is a Cat Breeding Permit valid for?

 The issuing of a Cat Breeding Permit will be subject to the following general conditions.
 All general conditions must be met.
-Failure to meet any one condition may result in the Cat Breeding Permit being revoked:
+Failure to meet any one condition may result in the Cat Breeding Permit being revoked and fines being issued.